Umuzi-org/ACN-syllabus/content/onboarding/learners/policies/_index.md

 We all have our different beliefs, religions and opinions on the world - you can share yours in a respectful manner, but not in any way that seems forceful or as though your opinion / belief or religion is the only correct one to hold

 Please do not share (Screenshots) or discuss (voice notes) confidential work with people outside of Umuzi (this includes names, issues / treatment details, especially anything relating to our Employer Partners)

 Avoid one on one personal conversations, in the group.
 Switch to private messages

-Refrain from arguments, heated opinions, fear mongering and fake news.
+Refrain from arguments, heated opinions, fearmongering and fake news.
 Check your sources before you share.

 Understand that the discussions will be moderated by the group admins/managers and any inappropriate activity may lead to further investigation and potential disciplinary.